Satyajit-147/ROS2-Basics/README.md

 ### Topics

 Topics are the communication channels in ROS 2.
-A node can either publish data to a topic or subscribe to a topic to receive data.
-Topics are strongly typed, meaning the data format being sent must be agreed upon by both the publisher and subscriber.
+It's a named location that allows the publisher nodes to publish the message and the subscriber noded (subscribed to the location) to access the message and process it further.

 In my example:

-    The publisher node publishes messages to a topic (e.g., /number_square).
+    The publisher node publishes messages to a topic (e.g: /number_square).

     The subscriber node listens to this topic and processes the incoming messages.